jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 // ---------------------------- model explanation --------------------------- //
 To evaluate whether a #gls("swith") model's curvature exceeds this critical value, its curvature values must be calculated.
-This work assumes the existence of displacement data with corresponding coordinates, which could be obtained from a #gls("fem") model.
+This dissertation assumes the existence of displacement data with corresponding coordinates, which could be obtained from a #gls("fem") model.
 While acknowledging that the design of #gls("swith") and its modeling is of pivotal importance, the focus here is on the methodology rather than specific model creation.
 This approach can be justified by examining the current state of #glspl("swith").
 Two key observations highlight their early development stage: First, as of writing this thesis, no commercially certified #gls("swith") exists.
 Second, there are no established standards available for the commercial application of #glspl("swith").
 Additionally, the special properties of hydrogen, as outlined in @chap_2_1 and @chap_2_2, necessitate substantial development work to ensure safe operation.
 Given this early stage, focusing on a specific #gls("swith") design with predefined constraints would risk developing methods that may not apply to future configurations, which could differ significantly from current concepts.
-Therefore, it is more beneficial to focus on developing general methods rather than specific numerical models with limited practical application.
+Therefore, it is more beneficial to focus on developing general approaches rather than specific numerical models with limited practical application.
-These general methods aim to be applicable across different simulation approaches, offering broader applicability.
+These general approaches aim to be applicable across different simulation techniques, offering broader applicability.
-Consequently, emphasis is placed on explaining the solution process methodology, enabling interested readers to adapt the methods to their specific cases.
+Consequently, emphasis is placed on explaining the solution process, enabling interested readers to adapt these techniques to their specific cases.
 For demonstration purposes, a #gls("fem") model incorporating both aerodynamic forces and internal pressure loads is utilized.
-The aerodynamic loads are calculated using APAME @Filkovic, a frictionless open-source 3D panel method implementation, and applied to the structural mesh through coupling.
+The aerodynamic loads are calculated using APAME @Filkovic, a frictionless open-source 3D panel tool, and applied to the structural mesh through coupling.
 Following the design concept from @APUS_1, four tanks were implemented.
 The internal pressure of these tanks is defined as a variable parameter for in-depth analysis.

 // --------------------------- explanation starts --------------------------- //
 The outcome of the #gls("fem") model provides, among other things, the displacements